enrihub1506/hello-world1/README.md

 # hello-world1
 Breve descripción
-A liitle bit of myself
+A little bit of myself